• About ME

 I study the societal risks and potential of life-science research.

-Hi, I'm Daniel.
-I'm a social scientist by training, and I use a combination of data science, survey research, policy analysis, and qualitative methods to help us understand our collective options for regulating life-science research.
-I am a Senior Analyst in Biosafety, Biosecurity, and Emerging Technologies at Gryphon Scientific, a DC-based research consultancy, and a 2022 Emerging Leaders in Biosecurity (ELBI) Fellow.
-My writing has been featured in Time.
+I am a Senior Consultant at Deloitte, where I use a combination of data science, survey research, policy analysis, and qualitative methods to help us understand our collective options for regulating life-science research.

 Before moving to biosecurity in 2019, I worked in social psychology and applied education research, primarily by completing a Ph.D. in Education at Stanford in 2018 under Prof. Carol Dweck.
 In my dissertation, I measured and influenced two novel "employment mindsets" that contribute to adults' motivation to seek out job-skill training.
 At the same time, I worked as a behavioral scientist at the Project for Education Research That Scales, where I co-developed Elevate - a professional development program to help teachers make their classrooms more engaging, supportive, and meaningful for all students.
 I also contributed to an R library of data-analysis tools called Gymnast.

 In my spare time I'm part of the Effective Altruism community, where I explore ways that social science can help address humanity's most pressing problems.
 I enjoy mentoring undergraduates through the Stanford Existential Risks Initiative, and I'm a co-organizer of a biosecurity discussion group called East Bay Biosecurity.
-I also occasionally blog on Medium.
+My writing has been featured in Time and I also occasionally blog on Medium.
 I live in Santa Cruz, California.

 Promoting proactive risk monitoring in the life sciences